 Marina berths will accommodate boats from 10m to 40m in length on fully serviced floating pontoons.
 20% will be designed for Multihulls.
 An Office and facility building with ample parking will be built on a land reclamation area.
 Dedicated access will be off Port Road.

 The proposed marina at Okara will benefit the local boating public and also give more re-fit work opportunities to the expanding Marine Specialist Industry of our city.
 It will cater for a blend of permanent local boats and seasonal visitors, in particular welcoming the hundreds of overseas yachts who sail down to visit New Zealand.
 The timing of the new marina is optimal with the coming Hundertwasser Centre and the 2021 America’s Cup increasing the numbers of visitors to the area.

 The project is included in both the WDC 20/20 momentum plan, and due to its significant economic development benefits, also in the Tai Tokerau Northland Economic Action Plan.
-It will be funded by cash reserves, grants and borrowings.
 The independent economic impact report has predicted that when the marina berths are fully occupied we will experience an ongoing economic impact of $9.5M/annum and the indirect generation of 94 new jobs.
 Our objective is to help Whangarei prosper.

 The proposed site at Okara is;

 - walking distance to the marine industry

 - not necessary to open the bascule bridge